rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 - CSV files
 - Fixed column width files

-A script is denoted by curly braces, e.g. {'Hi, I am ' + my_name}.
+A script is denoted by curly braces, e.g. `{'Hi, I am ' + my_name}`.
 This syntax will use the default script engine for rendering the text as, e.g. 'Hi, I am Volker'.
 The default script engine is set writing `<setup defaultScript="...">` in the descriptor file's root element.
-If you want to use different script engines at the same time, you can differ them by prepending the scripting engine id, e.g. {ftl:Hi, I am ${my_name}} or {ben:'Hi, I am ' + my_name}.
+If you want to use different script engines at the same time, you can differ them by prepending the scripting engine id, e.g. `{ftl:Hi, I am ${my_name}}` or
+`{ben:'Hi, I am ' + my_name}`.

 Scripts in Benerator descriptors are evaluated while parsing.

-If you need to dynamically calculate data at runtime, use a script attribute, e.g.:
+If you need to dynamically calculate data at runtime, use a `script` attribute, e.g.:

 `<attribute name="message" script="'Hi, ' + user_name + '!'" />`

+!!! note
     In the `script` attribute, curly braces are not necessary.

 Using scripts you can access

-- environment variables, e.g. JAVA_HOME
+- environment variables, e.g. `JAVA_HOME`
-- JVM parameters, e.g. benerator.validate
+- JVM parameters, e.g. `benerator.validate`
-- any JavaBean globally declared in the Benerator setup, e.g. db
+- any JavaBean globally declared in the Benerator setup, e.g. `db`
-- the last generated entity of each type, e.g. db_user
+- the last generated entity of each type, e.g. `db_user`
-- the entity currently being generated and its attributes, e.g. this.id
+- the entity currently being generated and its attributes, e.g. `this.id`
 - entities generated in outer `<generate>` elements
-- helper variables in the `<generate>` element, e.g. person.familyName
+- helper variables in the `<generate>` element, e.g. `person.familyName`
 - predefined or custom FreeMarker methods (when using FreeMarker as script language)
 - Static Java methods and attributes, e.g. `System.getProperty('user.home')`
-- instance methods and attributes on objects in the context, e.g. db.system
+- instance methods and attributes on objects in the context, e.g. `db.system`

 Variable names used in scripting may not contain points - a point always implies resolution of a local feature of an object, e.g. person.familyName resolves the familyName attribute/property/key of a person.